ARCbiostat/MMLCA/README.md

 ## Overview of the package

-For detailed documentation of all functions, please visit the [Reference Documentation](docs/reference/index.html).
+For the index of all functions, please visit the [Reference Documentation](docs/reference/index.html).

 ## Example